Zellic/move-prover-examples/README.md

 For instance, its use of Rust-like borrow semantics, lack of dynamic dispatch, and limited state interaction APIs all make program analysis more straightforward.
-Further, the Move language is developed alongside the Move specification language, which is more expressive than the language itself.
+Further, the Move language is developed alongside the Move specification language (MSL), which is more expressive than the language itself.

 Despite the power of the Move Prover and its huge influence on the language design, many existing Move contracts we have seen do not utilize it to the